-The first IAO airport demonstration will take place at Nice airport.
+The third IAO airport demonstration will take place at Nice airport.
 It is the third busiest airport in France with 164.336 movements handled in 2016 and high seasonal traffic peaks.
 Nice airport has a complex runway layout with two dependent parallel runways, where the inner runway is used for landing and the outer for departure.
 In addition, the movement area is highly geographically constrained considering the amount of traffic.

 The VLD is lead and set by DSNA, involving technical staff and Tower Controllers from Nice, together with experts on airport new functionalities, technical support and validation experts.
 Airbus will be participating for the air/ground part of the demonstration and DLR will support the dissemination activities.